Rodolfo Amando Philippi: Legacy

-Philippi described more than 2500 new taxa of molluscs (both extant and fossil) in 40 genera and three families.
 A species of snake, Tropidodipsas philippii, is named in his honor.
 In 1897, botanist Carlos Luigi Spegazzini published Philippiella, a monotypic genus of flowering plants from Argentina and Chile, belonging to the family Thymelaeaceae named after him.
 Museo de la Exploración Rudolph Amandus Philippi in Valdivia is named after him.

 Philippi's youngest son, Federico Philippi (1838–1910), was also a zoologist and botanist.